Taltos (Brust novel): Paths of the Dead

 Morrolan and Vlad journey to Deathsgate Falls, where Dragaeran corpses are sent for burial.
-After rappelling down, they enter the Paths of the Dead, a labyrinth that all Dragaeran souls must navigate as a test before entering the Hall of Judgment.
+After rappelling down, they enter the Paths of the Dead, a labyrinth that all Dragaeran souls must navigate as a test before going into the Hall of Judgment.
 Morrolan and Vlad are challenged to a series of duels by twelve dead Dragonlords, but after Vlad tosses a dagger at one of them, they attack en masse.
 Vlad and Morrolan manage to kill them all, and continue through a number of other tests.
 They eventually reach the Lords of Judgment, who judge the fates of all Dragaeran souls that enter the Hall.
 Arguing that Aliera is the Dragon Heir, Morrolan successfully frees Aliera.
 Vlad and Aliera are cleared to leave the Halls, but not Morrolan.
 Aliera refuses to leave without Morrolan and goes to talk with the soul of Kieron the Conqueror, the founder of the Empire and her distant relative.
 She receives his greatsword after a hostile exchange, but the group is no closer to escaping.

-Vlad conceives of a plan and begins to perform the complex ritual of the first timeline.
+Vlad formulates a plan and begins to perform the complex ritual of the first timeline.
 If the ritual fails, Vlad could go insane, or become too tired to leave the Halls himself.
 Through the ritual, he summons a vial of fluid given to him by Kiera in his youth, which Morrolan injects into his own veins.
 The fluid is the blood of a god, which allows Morrolan to resist the effects of the Halls.
 The three escape and return to Dzur Mountain.
-Sethra, Morrolan, and Aliera all express their debt to Vlad.
+Sethra, Morrolan, and Aliera all express their gratitude to Vlad.